svenljungakommun/SVLJmTLSClientValidatorFilter/README.md

 It validates client X.509 certificates against configurable trust policies, including issuer verification, certificate chain validation using a local CA bundle, and optional thumbprint and signature algorithm enforcement.
 Built for secure municipal and public sector infrastructure in Zero Trust architectures.

+This filter is based on the original .NET `IHttpModule` [`SVLJmTLSClientValidatorModule`](https://github.com/svenljungakommun/SVLJmTLSClientValidatorModule) for IIS, and mirrors its validation logic, configuration principles, and "fail-closed" enforcement model.

 ---

 ## Features